staabm/staabm.github.io/_posts/2022-12-23-phpstan-speedzember.md

 ## Speed it is ⚡️

-Since it was likely I had several hours a day in a row available, I decided to focus on PHPStan's performance issues.
+Since I likely had several hours a day in a row available, I decided to focus on PHPStan's performance issues.

 So the first step was to find code snippets which are slow with the current PHPStan version.
 Since Ondrej is doing a great job in issue triage, that was rather ease - just look for [the `performance` label](https://github.com/phpstan/phpstan/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aperformance).